EGA-archive/refgenDetector/README.md

 ### Test with BAM and CRAMs

-In the folder TEST_BAM_CRAM there are a BAM and a CRAM obtained from synthetic BAM an CRAMs stored in the EGA.
+In the folder Test_bam_cram there are synthetic BAM an CRAMs stored in the EGA.
 They belong to the synthetic study - Test Study for EGA using data from 1000 Genomes Project - Phase 3 [EGAS00001005042](https://ega-archive.org/studies/EGAS00001005042).